 Some people may get a flu-like illness within a month or two after infection with HIV.
 Many people don't have any symptoms when they are first infected.
 But HIV/AIDS is a serious infection that needs medical attention.
 If not treated, it can turn into a severe illness over time and cause life-threatening problems and early death.

 If you have HIV, you can pass it to your baby during pregnancy, labor and delivery, and breastfeeding if your infection is not under complete control.
-Nearly all children under the age of 13 with HIV were infected by their mother.
+Nearly all children under the age of 13 with HIV were infected by their birth parent.
 This happens in the womb, or as they passed through the birth canal during labor.
-The virus can also be passed through breastmilk.
+The virus can also be passed through human milk.

-A pregnant woman with untreated HIV has a 1 in 4 chance that her baby will get the virus.
+A pregnant person with untreated HIV has a 1 in 4 chance that their baby will get the virus.
 But with early diagnosis and treatment with antiretroviral medicines, you can reduce this risk to near zero.

 Experts advise that almost all people with HIV be treated for the infection.
 If you have HIV and are planning to become pregnant, get treated for your HIV as soon as possible.
 Take your medicines every day as directed.
 Also, make sure your viral load is "undetectable" before and throughout pregnancy.

-All pregnant women should get tested for HIV.
+All pregnant people should get tested for HIV.
 Get the tests as early as possible in pregnancy, every time you are pregnant.
+Pregnant people should be retested in the third trimester if they are at high risk of getting HIV, including people with multiple sex partners and those who inject illegal drugs.
 Blood tests are the most common way to diagnose HIV.
 Other tests can check for HIV in saliva.
 But these are generally not as accurate as blood tests.
 When a test is positive, you’ll have more tests to check the results of the first test.
 When a test is negative, but it's likely you were exposed to HIV, you'll need follow-up testing in a few weeks.

 If you have HIV, you'll need extra healthcare during pregnancy.
 This will include antiretroviral medicines, possibly vaccines, and other preventive treatments.
 You'll need to work with a healthcare provider who's trained in high-risk pregnancy, infectious disease, or HIV medicine.